 Camino Stage 1 - St Jean-Pied-de-Port to Logroño

-- The official start point of the Camino Frances, St Jean Pied de Port.
+- Begin at the official start point of the Camino Frances, St Jean Pied de Port in France

-- The fortress town of Pamplona, with it's colourful buildings lining the streets.
+- Discover the famous fortress town of Pamplona, with its stunning colorful buildings

 Gallery